 When Is Rice Bad For Cats To Eat?

 As it is with everything else in life, giving rice to your furball has its advantages as well as downsides.
 Felines are carnivores, and their primary source of nutrition comes from meat.
 Rice can’t give your fluffy pal much protein – and cats thrive mainly on proteins.

 In fact, rice doesn’t have much nutritional value for cats.

-Like all “human” foods that don’t do a lot of good for cats, our recommendation is not to bother feeding your kitty with it.
-Just make sure you’ve got a high quality cat food diet, and there’s no reason to be supplementing unless you know exactly what you’re doing by making homemade foods for kitty.
+Like all “human” foods that don’t do much good for cats, our recommendation is not to bother feeding your kitty with it.
+Just make sure you’ve got a high-quality cat food diet.
+There’s no reason to be supplementing unless you know exactly what you’re doing by making homemade foods for kitty.

-Too much rice on too frequent basis can lead to malnourishment.
-Needless to say, this can severely affect your kitty’s longevity and overall health.
-On top of that it can leave a cat bloated and gaseous.
+Too much rice on a too frequent basis can lead to malnourishment.
+This can severely affect your kitty’s longevity and overall health.
+On top of that, it can leave your cat bloated and gaseous.

-Your pet’s organism isn’t designed to digest grain crops.
-Think of rice and other grains as fillers.
-They don’t offer any nutrients and too much of them results in digestive problems.
-What’s more, if your feline friend isn’t used to rice, it can vomit it.
-And lastly, if it’s given to newborns or small kittens, a rice-based diet can cause underdevelopment.
+Your pet’s digestive system isn’t meant to digest grain crops.
+Rice and other grains have some value but are often just used as fillers.
+They don’t offer any nutrients, and if your cat consumes too much, they could wind up with digestive problems.
+What’s more, if your feline friend isn’t used to rice, they can vomit it.
+And lastly, if given to newborns or tiny kittens, a rice-based diet can cause underdevelopment.

 In other words, giving rice to your cat poses too many threats to its health compared to the one advantage of battling diarrhea.